easybuilders/easybuild-tutorial/docs/hmns/README.md

 module use $HOME/hmns/modules/all/Core
 ```

-Let's see what that gives us in terms of available modules:
+Let us see what that gives us in terms of available modules:

 ```
 $ module avail